Updated December 2020. How to Volunteer at the Olympics: A Guide to Tokyo 2020 was originally written in November 2018.

 Luckily, I managed to find a couchsurfing host for most of the time I was in Rio.

-There are many different types of accommodations for budget travelers, you could find a host on Couchsurfing or stay in a hostel.
+There are many different types of accommodations for budget travelers, you could find a host on Couchsurfing or find accommodations on Booking.com.

 Daily Budget

 You will also need daily spending money for food, game tickets or other activities.
-The current exchange rate is 1 Yen = .0096 USD.
+The current exchange rate is 1 Euro = 1.12 USD.

 What Do You Get as a Volunteer?

-Travel expenses within the city will be covered with 1,000 yen/day.
-In Rio, we were given a Metro Card.
+3. Travel expenses within the city will usually be covered.
+In Rio, we were given a Metro Card and Tokyo 2020 offered 1,000 yen/day.

-You can also expect to get a few pairs of tickets for various sport competitions.
+4. You may also get a few pairs of tickets for various sport competitions.
 I received tickets for two games in Rio!

 How to Apply to be an Olympic Games Volunteer?

 Applying to be an Olympic Games Volunteer is easier than you think.
-There’s no harm in submitting an application if you’re unsure where you’ll be in 2021.
+There’s no harm in submitting an application if you’re unsure where you’ll be in 2024 or 2028.

 You can always withdraw your application at a later date.